 * antonio.molino@enea.it

-The omega-3 group includes substances as eicosapentaenoic acid (EPA) and docosapentaenoic acid (DHA) that can be partially synthesized by human body and some of them, such as alpha-linolenic acid, have to be necessarily introduced into the body from dietary intake.
-According to the World Health Organization (WHO), man needs to assimilate about 250 mg/day of EPA and DHA, while the daily dose of DHA is in the range of 100-200 mg per day for women and children.
+The omega-3 group includes substances as eicosapentaenoic acid (EPA) and docosapentaenoic acid (DHA) that can be partially synthesized by human body and substances as alpha-linolenic acid that have to be necessarily introduced into the body from dietary intake.
+According to the World Health Organization (WHO), 250 mg/day of EPA and DHA is the recommended dietary intake for men, while the daily dose of DHA for women and children is in the range of 100-200 mg per day.
 Omega-3 are important nutrients thanks to their anti-inflammatory properties and healthy properties in the reduction of cardiovascular diseases.

-The growth forecasts of omega-3 market will lead to an increase in the demand for EPA and DHA and therefore it is necessary to find new potential sources such as microalgae, which are the first EPA and DHA producers in the marine environment.
+The growth forecasts of omega-3 market will lead to an increase in the demand for EPA and DHA and therefore finding new potential sources, such as microalgae which are the first EPA and DHA producers in the marine environment, is very important.

-The aim of this work is to evaluate the feasibility of mechanical pretreatment on the Nannochloropsisgaditiana as source of EPA and at the same time evaluating the effect of solvents on the extraction yield.
-Bligh & Dyer methods represents the method usually adopted for lipid extraction.
-However, it is associated with the use of a mixture of chloroform/methanol/water (1:2:0.75v/v) is used.
+The aim of this work is to evaluate the feasibility of mechanical pretreatment on the Nannochloropsisgaditana as source of EPA and at the same time evaluating the effect of solvents on the extraction yield.
+Usually the method adopted for lipid extraction is Bligh and Dyer methods that use as solvent a mixture of chloroform/methanol/water (1:2:0.75v/v).
 The aim of this paper is to compare the extraction yield of the above mentioned mixture with hexane that is GRAS (generally recognized as safe solvent) by using accelerated solvent extraction (ASE) technology.

 1. Introduction

 Omega-3 polyunsaturated fatty acids are known for their beneficial effects on human health thanks to their anti-inflammatory properties and healthy properties in the reduction of cardiovascular diseases.
-Omega-3 PUFAs include substances as eicosapentaenoic acid (EPA) and docosapentaenoic acid (DHA), that are useful to keep a correct cardiac activity and exert a control on the level of triglycerides in the blood (van der Voort et al., 2017), and these compounds have to be necessarily introduced into the body.
-According to the World Health Organization (WHO), man needs to assimilate about 250 mg/day of EPA and DHA, while the daily dose of DHA is in the range of 100-200 mg/day for women and children (FAO 2008).
+Omega-3 PUFAs include substances that have to be necessarily introduced into the body as eicosapentaenoic acid (EPA) and docosapentaenoic acid (DHA), useful to keep a correct cardiac activity and exert a control on the level of triglycerides in the blood (van der Voort et al., 2017).
+According to the World Health Organization (WHO), 250 mg/day of EPA and DHAis the recommended dietary intake for men, while the daily dose of DHA for women and children is in the range of 100-200 mg/day (FAO 2010).

-In this study the focus was on the production of EPA whose main commercial sources are fish oil and fish meal.
-However, issues related to the contamination and depleting fish supplies due to an intensive fishing, push towards the search for alternative sources that can cope with the growing demand for EPA.
+In this study the focus was on the production of EPA.
+The main commercial sources of EPA are fish oil and fish meal, but issues related to the contamination and depleting fish supplies due to an intensive fishing, push towards the search for alternative sources that can cope with the growing demand for EPA.

-Microalgae are the first EPA producers in the marine environment in fact fish cannot synthesize themselves EPA, but get it from microalgae through bioaccumulation.Among microalgae, Nannochloropsis species, belonging to the class Eustigmatophycea, is particularly suitable for EPA production since it contains high values of EPA.
-According to the Nannochloropsis strain, EPA content varies from 1.1% to 5.1% of dry biomass (DW): for N. gaditiana EPA content is in the range 2.0-4.3% DW, for N. oceanica 4.4-5.1% DW, for N. salina 1.1-3.5% DW and for N.oculata 2.0-3.0% DW (Ma et al., 2016, Camacho-Rodríguez et al., 2014).
-Among these strains, N. gaditiana that is one of the candidates for EPA production, was chosen for this study.
+Microalgae are the first EPA producers in the marine environment, in particular Nannochloropsis species, belonging to the class Eustigmatophycea, is suitable for EPA production.
+According to the Nannochloropsis strain, EPA content varies from 1.1% to 5.1% of dry biomass (DW): for N. gaditana EPA content is in the range 2.0-4.3% DW, for N. oceanica 4.4-5.1% DW, for N. salina 1.1-3.5% DW and for N.oculata 2.0-3.0% DW (Ma et al., 2016, Camacho-Rodríguez et al., 2014).
+Among these strains, N. gaditana, that is one of the candidates for EPA production, was chosen for this study.